 Krishna is the name for God, Joy explained, which means all attractive.
 Hare is the energy of Krishna.
 The maha mantra is praying to the energy of the Lord to “please engage us in your service.”

 HARE KRISHNAS CHANT MAHA MANTRA

-The Kirtan finished abruptly and Joy introduced Radha Rahmon.
+The Kirtan finished abruptly, and Joy introduced Radha Rahmon.
 He immediately pointed out that the ultimate goal of life is to become God conscience, not Krishna conscience.
 “Hare Krishna’s strive to live a simple life with a constant awareness of God,” he said.
-After giving a brief history of how Hare Krishna spread to the west, he answered some difficult questions with patience and grace.
+After giving a brief history of how Hare Krishna spread to the west, he answered some tough questions with patience and grace.
 His answers were intriguing.
 Most Christians would have said similar things.

-While my Christian concept of God differs from Radha Rahmon, his views on separation of church and state, abortion and homosexuality were common ground.
+While my Christian concept of God differs from Radha Rahmon, his views on separation of church and state, abortion, and homosexuality were common ground.
 He also addressed the equality of women; an issue of contention within the Christian church.
-Some protestant churches allow women in leadership but it is unlikely the Catholic Church will ever ordain women to be priest.
+Some protestant churches allow women in leadership but it is unlikely the Catholic Church will ever ordain women to be a priest.
 The Hare Krishna’s do not have a problem with a woman teaching spiritual things.

-Most of the Pagans I have talked to started their story with abuses they suffered or witnessed in the Christian church.
+Many of the Pagans I have talked to started their story with abuses they suffered or witnessed in the Christian church.
 I understand how easy it would be to leave Christianity for something offering love and acceptance, especially for women called to ministry who are denied their place.
 Like the Pagans, I have been abused and witnessed abuse.
 Should I have expected different treatment when Jesus was also abused by the church and told us we would be persecuted.
 My experience with God was so intense I cannot deny him to worship an idol who did not come when I called.
 I’ve also lived long enough to see the abusers eat the fruit of their own ways.